Code Copied

 As the human body ages, the amount of water that it can store decreases.
 Older adults retain less water in their body.
 Thus, any fluid loss will have a larger impact on a senior body’s fluid balance.

-Thirst Response
+Dulled Thirst Response

 Additional Risk Groups

-• Those over 85 years old
+• Individuals older than 85 years old

 • Senior women